Free crochet snowflake patterns

 Let it snow, let it snow, let it snow with this pretty free snowflake crochet patterns

-Whether or not there’s a white Christmas this year, you can easily create your very own winter wonderland with our free crochet snowflake patterns.
+Even if we don't have a white Christmas this year, you can easily create your very own winter wonderland with our free crochet snowflake patterns.

 Our second free crochet snowflake pattern is by Lucy Croft and is a versatile, lacy crochet snowflake pattern that will give you a bit more of a challenge.
 Individually, this free crochet snowflake pattern will make beautiful decorations, but joined together they could make a really wintry snow queen shawl, or a dainty festive blanket to give as a gift.
-This pattern magically combines a flower and star in a snowflake shape.

-Both of these free snowflake crochet patterns will look great made in a plain white yarn, but to make it extra special we recommend making it using some glittery yarn for a shimmering snowflake effect.
+Both of these free snowflake crochet patterns will look great made in a plain white yarn, but to make it extra special we recommend making it using some sparkle yarn for a shimmering snowflake effect.
 And when it comes to motifs such as crochet snowflakes, they really will benefit from blocking, which you can find out more about in our How to block crochet tutorial.

-Free Crochet Snowflake Pattern - Star Snowflake by Cara Medus
+Star Snowflake by Cara Medus

 You will need